babylonhealth/ios-playbook/README.md

 iOS Playbook 📚
 ==================================

 At Babylon, we firmly believe that **transparency** is a core value that should be present in everything we do.
-This playbook embodies that value by giving an overview on how we work:
+This playbook embodies that value by giving an overview of how we work:

 1. Who's in the team.
 2. Which squad each individual belongs to, and its availability.